riffus/minder/docs/docs/ref/cli/commands/minder_auth_revoke_provider.md

   -a, --all                 Revoke all tokens
-  -h, --help                help for revoke_provider -g, --project-id string   ID of the project for repo registration -n, --provider string     Name for the provider to revoke tokens for
+  -h, --help                help for revoke_provider -g, --project-id string   ID of the project for repo registration -p, --provider string     Name for the provider to revoke tokens for
 ```

 ### Options inherited from parent commands